Nutrition and Dietetics MS

 About the Program

 The Nutrition and Dietetics program is designed to provide both the didactic coursework and experiential learning necessary to prepare students to become registered dietitian nutritionists (RDN).
 Using knowledge of nutrition science, biology, chemistry, physiology, biochemistry, psychology and statistics, RDNs address the nutrition needs of individuals or groups through the prevention or management of illness or chronic disease.
 Upon successful completion of the program, students are eligible to sit for the entry-level exam to become an RDN.
-This program fulfills the requirements of the Accreditation Council on Education in Nutrition and Dietetics (ACEND) Future Graduate Education Model.
+This program fulfills the requirements of the Graduate Program (GP) in Nutrition and Dietetics Accreditation Council on Education in Nutrition and Dietetics (ACEND) Future Education Model Accreditation standards.

 Students spend the first two quarters in the program in the classroom taking foundation courses.
 Beginning in the third quarter, in addition to taking six credits of didactic coursework, students enroll in three credits of supervised practice (24 hours per week) to develop and demonstrate competency in dietetics practice.
 Experiential learning is completed at locations in and around the Delaware Valley or in locations outside of the area with approval from the program director.

-During the last four months of the program, students complete experiential learning and a capstone project in a chosen concentration area.
-Concentrations are available with the Drexel Center for Nutrition and Performance, Eat Right Philly and at a wide variety of other facilities and programs with whom the department has relationships.
+During the last four months of the program, students complete a capstone project in a chosen concentration area.
+Concentrations are available with Drexel Athletics, Eat Right Philly and at a wide variety of other facilities and programs with whom the department has relationships.

-Students have the option to complete a research thesis.
+Students have the option to complete a research thesis instead of a capstone project.
 Applicants are encouraged to visit the program website to review the research programs of the department's faculty.

 The program is offered on a full-time basis.
 Students are admitted in the fall term.